Joint State and Sparse Input Estimation in Linear Dynamical Systems: Introduction

 \subsubsection{Joint estimation of states and sparse inputs}

 Some works have solved the problem of jointly recovering the state and sparse input sequences as one of $\ell_1$ minimization using convex optimization methods~\cite{sefati2015linear}.
 The necessary and sufficient conditions for observability of sparse control inputs and the initial state for a noiseless LDS have also been investigated~\cite{poe2023necessary}.
+Reference \cite{FENG2020} developed a relevance vector machine based sparse Kalman filter and a fixed lag smoother.
 Similarly, blind deconvolution of a sparse spike sequence was studied using $\ell_1$ regularization~\cite{taylor1979deconvolution,o1994recovery}.
 However, these $\ell_1$ regularization-based methods involve solving for a large dimensional unknown sparse vector obtained by stacking the state/input vectors and do not exploit the temporal correlation, for example, in the state evolution model.
 Therefore, the resulting algorithms have high computational complexity and memory requirements, and there remains room for performance improvement by exploiting the temporal correlation.

 To address the above-mentioned gaps in the literature, this paper presents new sparsity-driven estimators with significantly better performance and low time and memory complexities.